 Significance and Interpretation

 Net profit (NP) ratio can be a useful tool for measuring the overall profitability and operating performance of a commercial entity.
 A high ratio number indicates an efficient management of operational affairs of the entity and a low number might indicate otherwise.

 There is no norm to interpret this ratio.
-To see whether the business is constantly improving its profitability or not, the analyst should compare the ratio with the previous years’ ratio, the industry’s average and the budgeted net profit ratio.
+To see whether a business is constantly improving its profitability or not, the analyst should compare the ratio with the previous years’ ratio, the industry’s average and the budgeted net profit ratio.

-The use of net profit ratio in conjunction with the assets turnover ratio helps in ascertaining how profitably the management has managed and used the entity’s assets during the period.
+The use of net profit ratio in conjunction with assets turnover ratio helps in ascertaining how profitably the management has managed and used the entity’s assets during the period concerned.